-What kind of skate socks you should wear with your hockey skates may not seem like the most important decision you must make about your hockey gear, but getting the right skate sock can affect your comfort level and the feel of your foot inside your skate.
-It’s not an easy choice.
-While some hockey players simply wear whatever hockey sock they wear for everything else, and others buy special socks that are super thin or extra thick, still others wear no socks at all.
+What kind of skate socks to wear may not seem like the most important hockey gear decision you’ll make, but getting the right skate sock can affect your comfort level and the feel of your foot inside your skate.
+It’s not a straightforward choice.
+Some hockey players simply wear whatever socks they wear for everything else; others buy special socks that are super thin or extra thick; still others wear no socks at all.

-One of the biggest debates over hockey socks is whether to wear very thick or very thin socks.
+One of the biggest debates on this topic is whether to wear very thick or very thin socks.
 Thin sock enthusiasts tend to like the feel of them, while other hockey players appreciate the cushioning they get from thicker socks.
 The answer comes down to what your feet want.
-Some players discover that wool hiking socks are exactly what they need under the hockey skate.
+Some players discover that wool hiking socks are exactly what they need inside the skate.
 Others like a pair of knee-high pantyhose.
 Try various kinds of socks until you find the fit that works for you.

-Choosing your socks is personal.
-Wear what makes your feet happy.
+Choosing your >skate socks is personal: Try a few options and wear what makes your feet happy.
 If you go sockless, you’ll deal with moisture and odor, but you might enjoy the feel.
-Choose thin or thick socks, tall or short—whatever makes your feet comfortable and makes you feel good in your skates.
+Choose thin or thick socks, tall or short—whatever keeps your feet comfortable and makes you feel good in your skates.